10 Social Media Myths That Are Hurting Your Business

 This may mean you’re only posting a few times a week on social media, which is plenty to produce results as long as you’re consistent.

-Maintaining consistency is much easier said than done, so for some additional help, check out the Social Media Content Club.
+Maintaining consistency and creating engaging content is much easier said than done, so for some additional help, check out the Social Media Content Club.

 Here’s what Club members are saying: